jpegleg/signer-daemon/README.md

 What is included in this repo is a collection of concepts that would be further expanded on or combined with other applications when used in the real world.
-I use HAProxy and many other tools along with these daemons
+I use these daemons on the loopback device and have other apps call them locally.
+I want to use it behind a TLS proxy and firewall etc.

 Example of setting up a single host for both sign and verify servers: